Problem Solving & Data Analysis · ~15% of Math section

 • !Assuming that a larger sample always gives a smaller standard deviation (it doesn't—sample size affects standard error, not standard deviation)

-For any graph question, spend 5 seconds reading the axis labels and scale before extracting numbers—scale tricks are common on the Digital SAT
+For any graph question, spend 5 seconds reading the axis labels and scale before extracting numbers—scale tricks are common on the test

 When comparing two distributions described in a table, compute the mean and range mentally or jot them down before answering the comparison question